TrickBot virus Removal Guide

 Cybercriminals used social engineering techniques to trick users into opening a malicious email attachment.
 They included an obfuscated PDF file that opens a Word document.
 This file asked to enable macro command in order to see the content.
 Clicking “Enable Macros” button executes Trojan on the system.
 New victims of TrickBot were banks in India, Singapore, Netherlands, and Bulgaria.

-However, financial institutions were not the only ones who had suffer from Trojan.
-Now it also targets two Customer Relationship Manager (CRM) SaaS providers and PayPal users.
-On May security researchers discovered two malware distribution campaigns that targeted 210 URLs and 251 URLs.
+However, financial institutions were not the only ones who have been suffering from TrickBot Trojan.
+Now it is also targeting two Customer Relationship Manager (CRM) SaaS providers and PayPal users.
+In May security researchers discovered two malware distribution campaigns that targeted 210 URLs.

 The crooks develop different techniques to access personal information.
 Thus, such emails are usually very convincing.
 Do not fall into their trap even if they ask you to review suspicious invoice documents or tax reports.

 Furthermore, the Trojan can attach itself to a free application.
 So you should give it a second thought before installing even a new media player.
 The latter often happens to be the carrier of more malicious cyber threats.
 By exercising additional caution, you will reduce the probability of TrickBot hijack.

 Trick Bot is mainly distributed using cleverly engineered phishing emails

 Terminate TrickBot virus using trusted security software

 The only way to clean your system from Trojan horse is to employ a reliable security software for TrickBot removal.
 This malicious program has the ability to imitate legitimate computer processes or files.

 Therefore, trying to find and eliminate all malware-related files from the computer is a difficult and complicated task that might lead to irreparable damage to the system.